 From the beach itself, you get glorious views of Pigeon Island in the distance which is actually a national park.

-This beach is super relaxed and quiet as there aren’t many resorts present along the beach.
-It’s rarely busy meaning you won’t have to fight the crowds for space.
+I found that this beach was super relaxed and quiet as there aren’t many resorts present along the beach.
+It’s rarely busy so you won’t have to fight the crowds for space.

 If you happen to get hungry then there are several bars and restaurants lining the beach where you can grab a snack.